square/fdoc/README.md

 ### Usage

 Fdoc creates an object graph based on `.fdoc` files in a directory when it is loaded (`Fdoc::load`), representing the source of truth.
+The format is specified as a [JSON schema](http://json-schema.org/), in `fdoc-schema.yaml`.

-The `MethodChecklist` class is the verifier of this source of truth, by wrapping around an individual method on an endpoint.
-Use `MethodChecklist#consume_request` and `#consume_request`, and it will return `true` if input data matches expectations, or raise some sort of `DocumentationError` if there is an incongruency.
+The `Action` class is the verifier of this source of truth, by wrapping around an individual method on an endpoint.
+Use `#consume_request` and `#consume_request`, and it will return `true` if input data matches expectations, or raise some sort of error if there is an incongruency.
 The intention is that this checklist is run in a spec environment in a project, to intercept usage of an endpoint.

-Alternatively, to help create documentation, the `MethodScaffold` class can help create documentation.
-Its `#scaffold_request` and `#scaffold_response` take the exact same arguments as those of the checklist, but will absorb all incoming parameters and update the object graph.
-To write this object graph to disk, use `ResourceScaffold::write_to_directory`
+Alternatively, to help create documentation, the `Action` class can help create documentation.
+Its `#scaffold_request` and `#scaffold_response` take the exact same arguments as those their verifying equivalents, but will absorb all incoming parameters and update the object graph.
+To write this object graph to disk, use `Fdoc::Resource::write_to_directory`

 ### Hierarchy

-In fdoc, the top level object in a graph is a Resource -- there is a one-to-one relation between Resources and individual `.fdoc` files.
+In fdoc, the top level object in a graph is a Resource -- there is typically a one-to-one relation between Resources and individual `.fdoc` files.
 Resources typically represent groups of API endpoints (such as `/members`).

-Resources can have multiple Methods, such as `GET list` or `POST add` (these are sometimes referred to as actions, because both `method` and `methods` would clash with built-in Ruby methods, natch).
-Methods represent individual endpoints and are essentially the atomic unit of testing and are often identified by their (`verb`, `name`) tuple.
+Resources can have multiple Actions, such as `GET list` or `POST add`.
+Methods represent individual endpoints and are essentially the atomic unit of testing and are often identified by their `(verb, name)` tuple.

-Methods have:
+Actions have:

-- Request Parameters
-    - Which must specify if they are required or not.
-- Response Parameters
+- Request Parameters: a schema describing the expected format of a request.

+- Response Parameters: a schema describing the expected format of a response.

-- Response Codes
+- Response Codes: Response code-success pairings that enumerate possible responses.

-    - Which must specify if they are successful or not.
+In addition to all of the JSON schema attributes, like `description`, ``

 ### Feedback

-Feedback from fdoc comes in the form of `DocumentationError`s thrown by `MethodChecklist`'s `#consume_request` and `#consume_request`.

-- `MissingRequiredParameterError`
-    - If a method's request parameter is marked as required, fdoc will expect that key in every single request, so missing that key is an error.
-Unfortunately, the `Required` property is a simple boolean, there is not yet a way to specify that a parameter is conditionally required.
-The temporary fix is to specify `Required: No` and describe clearly in the `Description` field how to use the field.
-- `UndocumentedParameterError`
-    - An undocumented parameter is an unknown key.
-This is an error because it indicates new functionality must have been added, but not documented.
-- `UndocumentedResponseCodeError`
-    - An unknown response code is also an unknown key.
-This is an error because because it indicates that a new result must have been added, but not documented.
-- `UndocumentedMethodError`
-    - See above.
+Since fdoc is built on top of JSON schemas, all the hard work of verifiying that inputs conform their respective schemas is done by a [JSON schema gem](https://github.com/hoxworth/json-schema).

+To make feedback more valuable, the request and response consumption methods will modify schemas to set `additionalProperties` to `false` unless specified.
+This gives the desired behavior of throwing an error when a new property is detected in the schema to verify, indicating the documentation needs updating.